Create a Website Account - Manage notification subscriptions, save form progress and more.

 Overuse of stop signs reduces their effectiveness and if installed where not justified they are largely ignored by drivers who tend to speed up between stop sign controlled intersections rather than slow down.
 To request a stop sign at an intersection or change a speed limit, please address an email to the chief of police at firstname.lastname@example.org.
 Your request will be evaluated within the limits of the MUTCD.

-The City of Portland, through a contract with Republic Services, picks up residential and small business garbage once each week.
+Republic Services, through a contract with the City of Portland, picks up residential and small business garbage once each week.
 Recycling is picked up on your regular garbage day once every two weeks.
-Brush/trash pick-up is done once per month with the city being divided into four areas.
+Bulk pickup is done once per month and yard waste is picked up quarterly.
+Please visit PortlandTx.gov/WasteSchedules to find your schedules and information regarding the type and amount of materials that may be disposed of.
 If you have any questions or concerns about solid waste services, please call the Public Works Department at Phone 361-777-4601.
-You can also directly call the Republic Services at Phone 361-882-1878.
+You can also directly call Republic Services at Phone 361-882-1878.

 The garbage collection days are based on your address.
-Republic Services provides street-side or curbside residential collection service once a week, recycling pick up once every two weeks, and collection of bulk waste is once per month.
-For questions, please call the Public Works office at 361-777-4601.
+Republic Services provides street-side or curbside residential collection service once a week, recycling pick up once every two weeks.
+Collection of houshold (non-yard waste) bulk waste is once per month, and yard waste is once per quarter.
+Please visit PortlandTx.gov/WasteSchedules to find your schedules and information regarding the type and amount of materials that may be disposed of.

 Call Public Works at Phone 361-777-4601 for availability.